12LetterMeme/12LetterMeme/README.md

 </p>

 # About me
-I'm 12LetterMeme, my recent hobby has been learning to dev in FiveM!
+Hello!
+I'm Mitchell but online I go by 12LetterMeme, my recent hobby has been learning to dev in FiveM!
 I have a way more indepth background in graphic design, photography and video editing but learning some coding has definatly been a super fun challenge!
+Schooling background in automotive service management, buiness sales/marketing/event management and service leadership lead me to work nowhere in my feild.

+# fun Facts about me

+>I have worked with multiple cast of the marvel avengers

+>Worked for huge companies such as Disney and MLSE

+>Worked, lived and went to school in 2 countries

+>I've played guitar for well over a decade

+>What I'm into/hobbies: Physical Fitness, Photography, Developing, Video Editing, Graphic Design, Outdoors, Cars, Firearms, Carpentry/Manufactoring

 ![Alt text](https://spotify-recently-played-readme.vercel.app/api?user=12lettername&unique={true|1|on|yes})
 # Support me